jaspersong/Project_CS-4500/report/doc.md

 down via a Kill message, or registrar closes so all nodes can no longer communicate.

 The nodes each contain one or more Key-Value pairs.
-A Key can be referred by a String name, and each has a node id that determines which node contains the value associated with the key.
-The Value of the key is a dataframe or a portion of a dataframe.
-The nodes themselves can define the data within the dataframe by themselves, or the Key-Value pair can be assigned to them from the registrar after all nodes have finished registering.
+A Key can be referred by a String name.
+It also contains a node id to determine where the key is stored.
+If its home node id is -1, then it is referring to a DistributedValue, which references multiple chunks of a dataframe distributed throughout the entire eau2 system.
+If the home node id is 0 and greater, then it is referring to a a dataframe, which can be the entire DataFrame the DistributedValue is referencing, or be a chunk of it.

-For nodes that do not contain the Value of a particular Key can send a Get or a WaitAndGet message to the node id associated to that Key.
+For nodes that do not contain the value of a particular Key can send a Get or a WaitAndGet message to the node id associated to that Key.

 ## Implementation